 However this episode features the lovely Catherine Rivet and it is well worthwhile sitting through the stodge for the very erotic soapy massage.

-UK: Passed 18 after 30s of BBFC cuts for
+UK: Passed 18 uncut with BBFC cuts waived for:

 1987 French film by Steve Barnett/Walerian Borowczyk